 Cheshire Constabulary is launching its annual operation to support delivery drivers and couriers over the festive period.

-With Christmas now just weeks away and more people ordering online than ever before, officers will be visiting delivery depots across the county to provide reassurance and offer key crime prevention advice.
+With Christmas just weeks away officers will be visiting key locations across the county and engaging with delivery drivers to provide reassurance and offer key crime prevention advice.

-This year’s operation will launch on Wednesday 1 December and run into the New Year.
+This year’s operation will launch on Friday 1 December and run until Sunday 31 December.

-As part of the operation, plans have been put in place that will see both marked and unmarked police vehicles patrolling a number of key routes near to distribution centres across the county.
+As part of the operation, plans have been put in place that will see both marked and unmarked police vehicles patrolling key routes and roads near to distribution centres across the county.

-“As part of our work we’re also encouraging couriers to play their part by ensuring they take all the necessary steps to reduce their chances of becoming a victim.”
+“As part of this operation we’re also encouraging couriers to play their part by ensuring they take all the necessary steps to reduce their chances of becoming a victim.”

 Delivery drivers are being urged to help play their part by following a number of simple steps to reduce the chances of falling foul of thieves.